ethereum/EIPs/EIPS/eip-1.md

 #### Last Call

 This is the final review window for an EIP before moving to `Final`.
-An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
+An EIP Author may request `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.

 *If this period results in necessary normative changes it will revert the EIP to `Review`.*